Our Attention Has Been Attracted to Micron Technology Inc. (NASDAQ:MU)

 Sponsored

-Additionally, it is important to take into account MU stock ratios, including its price-to-sales ratio, which is 1.95 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 22.62.
-MU’s price to book ratio for the most recent quarter was 1.22, resulting in an 6.43 price to cash per share for the period.
+As well, it is important to consider MU stock ratios such as price-to-sales, which is currently 1.93.Likewise, its price to free cash flow for the last twelve months stands at 22.38.
+MU’s price to book ratio for the most recent quarter was 1.18, resulting in an 6.36 price to cash per share for the period.

 How does Micron Technology Inc. (MU) stock rate among analysts?
 Buy, sell, or hold?